 The ingredients you’ll need:

-Use the wide mouth kind so the candle will fit.
-But this project will work with any glass vessel you want to use as your candle holder.
+This project will work with any glass jars or vessel you want to use as your candle holder.
 Just make sure the candle will fit and adjust the amount of filler accordingly.
-I especially love this DIY in my oversize martini glasses vase!
+I especially love to make these DIY mosquito repellent candles in my oversize martini glasses vase for a party!

-Aren’t we always looking for a use for those glass florist vases we save?
+Aren’t we always looking for a use for those glass florist vases we save anyway?

 - Floating candles.
 These come in different sizes.
-You’ll need the small ones for mason jars (around 1.5″) and the larger ones for larger mouth vases (around 3″).
+You’ll need the small ones more the size of tea candles for mason jars (around 1.5″) and the larger ones for larger mouth vases (around 3″).

 To add even another layer of deterrent, use floating citronella candles!

 - Fresh herbs.
-Rosemary, basil, lavender, mint, eucalyptus, thyme, mint, and bay leaf are all good choices.
+Fresh rosemary, basil, lavender, mint, eucalyptus, thyme, mint, and bay leaf are all good choices.

-- Lemons and/or limes.
+- Lemons and/or lime slices.
 The amount will depend on how large the vessel is – each mason jar will only hold 2-3 slices.

 - Water.

 - Essential oils.
-Any of these add a delicious fragrance and ward off insects:
+I usually use this mix of lemon eucalyptus oil, and peppermint oil.
+But any of these add a delicious fragrance and ward off insects:

-1. Cut a lemon or lime into quarter-inch slices and place 2-3 slices in a quart mason jar.
+1. Cut slices of lemons or lime into quarter-inch pieces and place 2-3 slices in a quart mason jar.

 2. Cut herbs to fit the jar with at least 1 1/2″ to spare from the top.
-Add a few sprigs to the jar.
+Add a few rosemary sprigs or other herbs like fresh basil to the jar.

 3. Drop in essential oil(s) of your choice.
 For a quart-size mason jar use at least 15-20 drops.
 You can adjust this recipe ratio for larger containers.